bedna-KU/CryptoCoin_stock_trading/docs/experiments.md

 python3 done_train.py
 python3 done_predict.py
 ```
-You must wait 10 minutes for result
+You have to wait 10 minutes for the result

 result ~75%